 How will the DMA impact small and medium-sized enterprises (SMEs)?

-While the primary focus of the DMA regulation is tech giants, small and medium sized enterprises (SMEs) that use their platforms for sales and marketing will also feel its effects.
+While the primary focus of the DMA regulation is tech giants, small and medium sized enterprises (SMEs) that use their platforms for sales and marketing will also feel the DMA effects.
 It’s highly likely that smaller companies will soon be required to follow new privacy rules that gatekeepers will establish to comply with the DMA.
 The law’s data privacy requirements, for example, apply to all personal data collected on these platforms, whether directly by gatekeepers or by the third parties using them.

 Compliance with these new laws won’t have a one-size-fits-all solution.
 However, businesses should begin exploring platforms that replace outdated intrusive methods with transparent tools for obtaining user consent, tracking without cookies, reliance on first-party databases, and context-based advertising.